ms/buildtogether.tech/errors/index.md

 ## Defensive Programming

 The first step in building confidence in our programs is to assume that mistakes will happen and guard against them.
-This is called <span i="defensive programming" g="defensive_programming">defensive programming</span>, and the most common way to do it is to add <span g="assertion" i="assertion">assertions</span> to our code so that it checks itself as it runs.
+This is called
+<span g="defensive_programming" i="defensive programming">defensive programming</span>, and the
+most common way to do it is to add <span g="assertion" i="assertion">assertions</span> to our code so that it checks itself as it runs.
 An assertion is a statement that something must be true at a certain point in a